1947 BOAC Douglas C-47 crash: Investigation

 A preliminary investigation into the accident was opened on 13 January by the Ministry of Civil Aviation.
 The investigation was chaired by Lord Nathan, who stated that he was considering whether or not a public enquiry should be held into the accident.
 In its 16 January 1947 issue, Flight magazine called for a public enquiry to be held.
 That day, it was announced that a Public Inquiry would be held.

 The Public Inquiry opened on 23 January.
 Air Commodore Vernon Brown was in charge.
 He stated that the object of the inquiry was not to lay blame, but to discover facts.
 It was a normal Accidents Investigation Branch inquiry into an accident, with the exception that it was not being held in camera on the instructions of Lord Nathan.
 There would be no cross-examination of witnesses.
 The French authorities had co-operated by providing relevant evidence and Max Hymans, head of the Direction Générale de l'Aviation Civile represented the French Government along with other officials.
 The inquiry was closed on 27 January, concluding that mechanical failure was not the cause of the accident.
 Liaison between British and French authorities was an area of concern.
-On 29 January, Edward Smith MP asked in Parliament why the inquiry was taking place when not all the survivors were fit enough to give evidence.
+On 29 January, Edward Percy Smith MP asked in Parliament why the inquiry was taking place when not all the survivors were fit enough to give evidence.
 In a written answer, Parliamentary Secretary to the Minister of Civil Aviation George Lindgren replied that statements had been taken from nearly all survivors and that it was felt to be in the public interest to proceed without delay.

 On 14 February, the inquiry was reopened to hear new evidence.
 The final report into the accident was published on 7 May.
 It was established that there was nothing mechanically wrong with the aircraft at the time it crashed, although the engines were operating at idle power.
 A number of issues were raised, including the rostering of the crew, the captain's failure to ensure that he had all necessary navigational information, the captain's decision to divert to Le Bourget instead of returning straight to England, the inability of Cormeilles to handle two aircraft at once, and the captain's decision to return to England being made too late.
 Five recommendations were made as a result of the investigation.
 These were in relation to crewing, crew route familiarisation, provision of route information to crews, the ability of airfields to handle more than one aircraft at a time by radio and the introduction of new systems of working between the United Kingdom and France in respect of the control of air traffic and the hand-over of flights between the two countries.
 The latter was reported as already being under consideration at the time the report was published.